mikegloudemans/colocalization-ensemble-pipeline/scripts/README.md

 4. scripts
 5. tmp
 ```
+#### Adjustable parameters
+One of the main settings that affects colocalization results is the p-value threshold set for eQTL and GWAS data.
+The pipeline detects colocalization events if for a given SNP, both eQTL and GWAS data p-values exceed their respective thresholds.
+There might be various reasons to adjust these thresholds (for example, sample size variation between eQTL studies for colocalization analyses and comparison across studies).
+To adjust GWAS and eQTL p-value thresholds,

 #### Usage
 To run the pipeline, ensure all data is placed in the data/ folder.
 Run